TanmayTanmayGarg/electoral-bond/README.md

   2.2.
 Go to the extension secton and make sure that python, html, live server, python debugger are installed and enabled.

-  2.3. run these command on terminal first run: 'pip install pip -D' and  then run 'pip install Flask Flask-MySQLdb'
+  2.3. run these command on terminal first run: 'pip install pip -D' and  then run 'pip install Flask Flask-MySQLdb' also run 'pip install matplotlib'.

   2.4. in this create a folder name 'templates'.